aws-samples/dify-self-hosted-on-aws/README.md

 4. Deploy the stack by `cdk deploy` command.
 5. Now you can [import data from Notion](https://docs.dify.ai/guides/knowledge-base/create-knowledge-and-upload-documents/1.-import-text-data/1.1-import-data-from-notion).

+### Setup Email (SMTP) for user invitation

+You can let Dify send emails to invite new users or reset passwords.
+To enable the feature, set `setupEmail` property to `true` in `bin/cdk.ts` first.
+Note that you can only configure one email server (Amazon SES Identity) per `domainName` property.

+After a successful deployment, you have to move out from SES sandbox to send emails to non-verified addresses and domains.
+Please refer to the document for more details: [Request production access (Moving out of the Amazon SES sandbox)](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html)

 ## Clean up
 To avoid incurring future charges, clean up the resources you created.